-Both the traditional 401k and Roth 401k has pros and cons.
+Keep in mind when comparing the traditional 401k vs Roth, both have pros and cons.
 Although one is not the clear winner for every scenario, the Roth 401k has more advantages for anyone in the early stages of their career.

 If you anticipate that your income will grow over time, then a Roth 401k offers more benefits.
 You can choose to pay taxes on your contributions now while you are in a lower tax bracket.
 When it is time to pull money out of your retirement accounts, then you will not have to worry about the tax burden of a potentially higher tax bracket.

 If you feel that your income is at its peak, then you might prefer the traditional 401k.
 The account will allow you to contribute pre-tax dollars now and pay taxes upon withdrawal.
 You can take advantage of a potentially lower tax bracket in the future with this strategy.

 Most of us plan for our incomes to rise throughout our careers.
 Whether you are building your side hustle into a thriving business or working your way up the ladder with successful salary negotiations, most of us have room for our income to grow.
 With that, the Roth 401k is typically the best option for most young professionals.

 Pay taxes today or pay taxes in the future?

 The choice between a traditional 401k vs Roth 401k boils down to your preference to pay taxes now or in the future.
 The Roth 401k gives you more control over your tax liabilities in the future because you are paying your tax bill upfront.